mistermicheels/learning-notes/web/css/Sass-SCSS.md

 In the above example, `%message-shared` is a **placeholder class** which will not be included as such into the resulting CSS

 Note: inheritance and mixins are very similar, but can have different effects.
 See [SASS and Bootstrap - mixins vs. @extend](https://stackoverflow.com/questions/30744625/sass-and-bootstrap-mixins-vs-extend).
 One important difference is that inheritance also avoids duplication in the resulting CSS (see above), which is not the case when using mixins.
-The way inheritance avoid duplication in the resulting CSS can sometimes have confusing consequences caused by the order in which rules are loaded (example below, see alo [Inheritance, the cascade and specificity](./Inheritance-cascade-specificity.md)).
+The way inheritance avoids duplication in the resulting CSS can sometimes have confusing consequences caused by the order in which rules are loaded (example below, see alo [Inheritance, the cascade and specificity](./Inheritance-cascade-specificity.md)).

 #### Same example but using mixins